sofmeright/beszel-agent-win-amd64/readme.md

 ## Usage:

-It is very unfortunate, however gitlab does require that users are authenticated in some regard to pull packages from the generic package registry.
+It is very unfortunate, however gitlab does require that users are authenticated in some regard to pull [packages](https://gitlab.prplanit.com/precisionplanit/beszel-agent-win-amd64/-/packages). from the generic package registry.
 Due to this requirement I did create a new user named "public_api" with an API token of glpat-Gtpqt1aHVdPSS11XdREm.
 This will eventually expire and need to be maintained yearly! :D We will worry about automating that at a later date.

-To pull a release programmatically using curl:
+To pull a [release](https://gitlab.prplanit.com/precisionplanit/beszel-agent-win-amd64/-/packages) programmatically using curl:

 ```
 curl --header "PRIVATE-TOKEN: $GITLAB_TOKEN" \
         "$GITLAB_DOMAIN/api/v4/projects/$CI_PROJECT_ID/packages/generic/beszel-agent/$CI_COMMIT_TAG/$ZIP_NAME" \
         --output $CI_COMMIT_TAG/$ZIP_NAME"
 ```
-Where CI_COMMIT_TAG is the release version, i.e.:
+Where CI_COMMIT_TAG is the [release](https://gitlab.prplanit.com/precisionplanit/beszel-agent-win-amd64/-/packages) version, i.e.:
 ```
 curl --header "PRIVATE-TOKEN: glpat-Gtpqt1aHVdPSS11XdREm" \
   -L "https://gitlab.prplanit.com/api/v4/projects/33/packages/generic/beszel-agent/v0.11.1/beszel-agent_windows_amd64-v0.11.1.zip" \
   --output beszel-agent_windows_amd64-v0.11.1.zip
 ```

+The release binaries are available for direct download [here](https://gitlab.prplanit.com/precisionplanit/beszel-agent-win-amd64/-/packages) as well.

 ---